sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 Retrieve custom fields from the current post/page.
 Just set the custom field as the key in the shortcode.

+Note: You must add any meta keys that you want to allow access to to the allow list in your admin panel > Contact > Dynamic Text Extension > Meta Key Allow List.
+[More Information](https://sevenspark.com/docs/contact-form-7-dynamic-text-extension/allow-data-access)

 The dynamic value input becomes: `CF7_get_custom_field key='my_custom_field'`

 And the tag looks like this: `[dynamictext dynamicname "CF7_get_custom_field key='my_custom_field'"]`